enigmatic-agent-scully/liri-node-app/README.md

 ## Install

-These instructions will get you a copy of the project up and running on your local machine for development pourposes.
+The following instructions will get you a copy of the project up and running on your local machine for development pourposes.

 ### Prerequisites